LCesarDa/Escritura_En_Teclado_RoboDk/README.md

  <p align="center">RoboDK operation tree.

 We can see that at the end of everything, we have a selected Python file.
 This will be responsible for allowing us to manipulate the robot to type the desired word.
+It is also worth mentioning that for this case, we did not include the use of spaces or other special characters.
+However, if necessary, the corresponding targets can be generated and it should theoretically work without any extra changes to the code.

 To run this project you need the following components: